DakshSitapara/e-commerce-website/README.md

 ## ✨ Features

-- ⚡️ Fast and optimized with Next.js
+- ⚡️ Fast and optimized with Next.js App Router
 - 💡 Type-safe components with TypeScript
 - 💅 Beautiful, responsive design with Tailwind CSS
 - 🧩 Reusable UI components from ShadCN